 Skip to content

 Internal communication is the backbone of how organizations align people, share information, and get work done.
-From our experience working with growing, distributed teams, the biggest breakdowns rarely come from lack of effort — they come from unclear ownership, fragmented channels, and inconsistent messaging.
-From leadership updates and internal communication email to everyday employee-to-employee communication, the way information flows internally has a direct impact on engagement, productivity, and trust.
-As workplaces become more distributed and fast-moving, clear internal communications plans help organizations reduce confusion, strengthen alignment between internal and external messaging, and ensure employees stay informed, connected, and focused on shared goals.
+From our experience working with growing, distributed teams, the biggest breakdowns rarely come from lack of effort.
+They come from unclear ownership, fragmented channels, and inconsistent messaging.
+From leadership updates by emails to everyday employee-to-employee communication, the way information flows internally has a direct impact on engagement, productivity, and trust.

 Definition of internal communications